cuny-academic-commons/sps-cbox-sso/README.md

 By default, authorization is SPS specific.
 The `sps_cbox_sso_can_register` filter can be used to override this behavior based on the available SAML attributes.

+### Paths

+The plugin manages the following paths:

+* `/sso/login` will initiate alogin request through CUNY SSO.
+* `/sso/verify` handles the SAML response from CUNY SSO.
+* `/sso/logout` will initiate a logout request through CUNY SSO.
+* `/sso/metadata.xml` provides the SP metadata for the site.

 ## Configuration

 The plugin has a default configuration for CUNY SSO identiy provider (IdP) and service provider (SP) metadata.